miao0913/SaCNN-CrowdCounting-Tencent_Youtu/README.md

 2. These data can only be used for academic research purposes.

 ### Q&A
-Please send message to Lu Zhang (zhanlgu330@gmail.com)/Miaojing Shi (miao0913@gmail.com) if you have any queestions.
+Please send message to Lu Zhang (zhanlgu330@gmail.com)/Miaojing Shi (miao0913@gmail.com) if you have any questions.